 When you learn, teach.
 When you get, give.
 “Maya Angelou.”
-This quote could not be more fitting for our next candidate.
-Some associate her major accomplishment as that of bringing forth from her womb the masculine form a multi-talented global force of nature known as Common but most know Dr. Mahalia Hines as an equally passionate, resourceful, intelligent and talented individual who has for decades championed the mantle of educational opportunity for the youths in the Chicago area.
-It was with gratitude that I was given the opportunity to speak one on one with this woman of true integrity and purpose as she spoke in a raw narrative about her journey and intentions as it pertains to her vision of inspiration and hope.
+This quote could not be more fitting for our next visionary manifesto candidate.
+Some associate her major accomplishment as that of bringing forth from her womb a multi-talented global force of nature known as Common, but most know Dr. Mahalia Hines as an equally passionate, resourceful, intelligent and talented individual, who has for decades championed the mantle of educational opportunity for the youth in the Chicago area.
+It was with great gratitude that I had an opportunity to speak one on one with this woman of true integrity and purpose as she spoke in the raw about her life narrative, journey and the intentions behind the vision God crowned her with.
+A vision of hope, brilliance and miraculous growth for the city of Chicago and the beautiful children that inhabit this special city.
 Let us begin the journey.

 HoC: What inspired you to give of yourself in such a demanding and powerful way via your educational initiatives as it relates to the youth in Chicago?